ailabph/core-js/README.md

 To run tests, follow these steps:

-1) Navigate to the test folder
+1) Make sure you are in the project root directory.
-2) Run 'npm test'
+2) Run 'npm test' in your terminal.